-Kadian Gosler is a theory and practice-led PhD candidate within the UAL Fashion & Textile and Design department.
-Her interdisciplinary interests include fashion design processes, experience-centred & emotion-centred design, wearable technology, dress and embodiment, and Black women's sexuality, femininity and ageing.
+Kadian Gosler is a theory and practice-led PhD candidate within the UAL Fashion and Textile and Design department.
+Her interdisciplinary interests include fashion design processes, experience-centred and emotion-centred design, wearable technology, dress and embodiment, and Black women's sexuality, femininity and ageing.
 Her PhD explores experience through a multi-perspective approach in the design and development of Bra Wearables — a subsection of smart bras.
 Kadian's extensive educational background in intimate apparel and professional career as a lingerie designer & merchandiser in New York City informs her practical approach and interests in the future of the field.

 Anushka is a Techne-AHRC funded PhD candidate at the London College of Fashion.
 Her PhD entitled 'Chinoiserie Outside China 1945-present' is a multi-generational investigation of British Chinese dress histories, considering the implications of Chinoiserie fashion design and diasporan Chinese dress.
 Her research combines interviews with close object analysis of dress, and is informed by her practice-based background as a costume designers and maker.